Mitchell Santner: 2015–2019

 On 16 January 2018.
 Santner bowled Pakistani cricketer Fakhar Zaman with a carrom ball, something he had been working on for some time, but only recently brought into his international repertoire.

 In March 2018, Santner was out of the Test series against England, after suffering a knee injury, ruling him out of action for six to nine months.
 The injury meant Santner's planned spell in English county cricket with Derbyshire and Indian Premier League during 2018 had to be cancelled.

 In May 2018, he was one of twenty players to be awarded a new contract for the 2018–19 season by New Zealand Cricket.

-Santner made the international comeback against Sri Lanka on 11 January 2019 in the only T20I between the sides before going on to play in four of the five ODIs against India as well as all three T20Is and then two of the three ODIs against Bangladesh later during the same summer.
+Santner made the international comeback against Sri Lanka on 11 January 2019 in the only T20I between the teams before going on to play in four of the five ODIs against India as well as all three T20Is and then two of the three ODIs against Bangladesh later during the same summer.
 In April 2019, he was named in New Zealand's squad for the 2019 Cricket World Cup.

 In November 2019, while playing against England at Bay Oval, Santner scored his maiden test century.
 His 261-run partnership with BJ Watling became the highest ever 7th wicket partnership for New Zealand in test cricket.
 He also took 3 wickets in the 2nd innings and became the first New Zealand spinner to take a wicket on home soil since March 2018 with 101 consecutive Test wickets in 11 innings in between having all fallen to seamers.

 2020–2024

-In November 2020 Santner led the New Zealand side for the first time in a T20 against West Indies at Bay Oval, Mount Maunganui.
+In November 2020, Santner led the New Zealand team for the first time in a T20 against West Indies at Bay Oval, Mount Maunganui.

 In August 2021, Santner was named in New Zealand's squad for the 2021 ICC Men's T20 World Cup.

-In 2022 Santner became New Zealand's 24th ODI captain when he led the side in the only ODI against Scotland in Edinburgh.
+In 2022, Santner became New Zealand's 24th ODI captain when he led the team in the only ODI against Scotland in Edinburgh.

 In the group stage of the 2023 World Cup against Netherlands, Santner's five-wicket haul was the first by a New Zealand spinner in a World Cup match.

-On 13 February, 2024, Santner is named as Captain for the T20 international series against Australia, with Tim Southee only available for Game 1.
-In May 2024, he was named in New Zealand’s squad for the 2024 ICC Men's T20 World Cup tournament.
+On 13 February 2024, Santner is named as Captain for the T20 international series against Australia, with Tim Southee only available for Game 1.
+In May 2024, he was named in New Zealand's squad for the 2024 ICC Men's T20 World Cup tournament.

 In October 2024, when New Zealand beat India in a test series in India for the first time ever, Santner had the fine bowling figures of 7 for 53 and 6 for 104 in the second test at Maharashtra Cricket Association Stadium in Pune.

 In December 2024, Santner at the age of 32 was announced as the new New Zealand captain for ODI & T20I, taking over from Kane Williamson, starting with matches against Sri Lanka in late December and early January 2025.
 Coach Gary Stead said this left Tom Latham to concentrate on the test captaincy.